CDLUC3/mrt-locust/sample.md

 ## JSON output
-The JSON ouptput is much more raw
+The JSON ouptput is much more raw.
+Note that the request counts do not perfectly match the CSV above.
 ```json
 [
     {